Speedstor/sswiki/README.md

   - but we do not depend on other sites openess to grow open-source content for learning
   - our platform will only allow people to upload ten 2-hour videos, and publish five
     - If they get more than 200 likes, or 2k views, on 3 of the videos, they get to upload five more, and publish five more.
-- Kanban board
-  - learn about github's Kanban board, can use theirs
-  - a place to jot down new ideas, keep track of development progess
 <br/>

 ## :blue_book: Brief Documentation